tkardi/writeup/content/post/2018/07/22/from-points-to-polygons.md

 where n.oid = parcel_noise.oid;
 {{</ highlight >}}

-Now taking out first those that have have only one distinct zip present
+Now taking out first those that have only one distinct zip present

 {{< highlight sql >}}
 drop table if exists zip.parcel_noise_pazip;